compwiz32/website/content/posts/Quiz-PowerShell-Params.md

 ## PowerShell Parameters Code Challenge - Expert Edition

-Alright let's tke it up a notch!
-There's some tough questions in this challenge!
-See if you can answer all 10 questions and become the Scripting Sorcerer Supreme!
+Let's crank it up a notch, shall we?
+This challenge has some tough questions to answer.
+Put your skills to the test and become the Scripting Sorcerer Supreme by answering all 10 questions.
 If the quiz frame isn't appearing correctly in your browser, [follow this link](https://codechallenge.commandline.ninja/1427013) to open it in a new tab.

 <script src="https://meiro-prod.fra1.digitaloceanspaces.com/iframeResizer.min.js"></script>